EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/multipleinputsinkstrat.md

 ### [Constraints](@id nodes-mul_in_sink_strat-math-con)

-The following sections omit the direction inclusion of the vector of [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes.
+The following sections omit the direct inclusion of the vector of [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes.
 Instead, it is implicitly assumed that the constraints are valid ``\forall n ∈ N`` for all [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) types if not stated differently.
 In addition, all constraints are valid ``\forall t \in T`` (that is in all operational periods) or ``\forall t_{inv} \in T^{Inv}`` (that is in all investment periods).